ncent-archive/ncent.github.io/Request For Startups/Request For Startups.md

 #### Why legacyCent
 legacyCent is the nCent Labs protocol for collecting cancer patients' data via the incentivization of referral networks. legacyCent is designed specifically to recursively incentivize people to refer other patients willing to share their data in their network.
 Everyone in the referral chain gets points for a new patient who pledges to share their data and makes their mark in the fight against cancer, solving the value attribution problem that prevents existing networks from contributing to greater collection of data.

-#### Existing Institutions We Want to Disrupt
-Hospital Data Collection Procedures

 #### Examples